fabianishere/boot2flappy/README.md

 $ mkdir build
 $ cd build
 ```
-boot2flappy requires CMake and a C cross-compiler (mingw-w64-x86-64) in order to run.
+boot2flappy requires CMake and a C cross-compiler (mingw-w64-x86-64) in order to build.
 On Ubuntu, please install the following packages:

 - binutils-mingw-w64